SuperTapood/Cudheart/README.md

 - [ ] get rid of util.cuh
 - [ ] assert instead of print in the tests
 - [ ] remove using
-- [ ] even more types for functions
+- [ ] even more type templates for functions
 - [ ] remove fromVectorArray
 - [ ] add cuda to logic funcs
 - [ ] add cuda to linalg